BE-GG/Run-Dot-run-/Implementation1_Presentation/README.txt

 Presentation of 1st iteration's implementation
+**Also an example demo is added**